ory/docs/docs/kratos/debug/troubleshooting.md

 `/login/employee`.
 So you define the same login or registration UI URLs in both of the Kratos configurations.
 You may need to tell your login/registration UI which Kratos it's supposed to talk to.
-The instances are cheap to deploy and the databases are completely isolated from each other.
+The instances are cheap to deploy and the databases are isolated from each other.
 For example something like `/login/customer` and `/login/employee`.

 ### How can I verify in advance if a username is available during registration?